praekeltfoundation/docker-django-bootstrap/README.md

 One important note is that when using [Gunicorn's default synchronous workers](http://docs.gunicorn.org/en/latest/design.html#sync-workers), the Prometheus client must be used in [multiprocess mode](https://github.com/prometheus/client_python#multiprocess-mode-gunicorn).
 This mode has a number of limitations so you should read the docs and be aware of those.

 django-bootstrap attempts to detect when Gunicorn synchronous workers are used and will configure multiprocess mode automatically.
-Note that this requires that metrics are written to disk and so this will have performance implications.
+Note that this requires that metrics are written to disk (at `/run/gunicorn/prometheus`) and so may have performance implications.

 ## Production-readiness
 django-bootstrap has been used in production at [Praekelt.org](https://www.praekelt.org) for several years now for thousands of containers serving millions of users around the world. django-bootstrap was designed to encapsulate many of our best practices for deploying production-ready Django.